 - zest + fresh juice of two medium lemons1

-- lemon slices for decoration, if desired3
+- vanilla buttercream and additional lemon slices for topping

 - Preheat the oven to 350F.
 Line 12-count muffin pan with paper liners.
 Set aside.

-- Make the cupcakes: Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed in a large bowl until creamed.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter and sugar together on medium-high speed in a large bowl until creamed.
 About 2-3 minutes.
 Scrape down the sides and bottom of the bowl as needed.
 Add eggs and vanilla.
 Beat on medium-high speed until everything is combined, about 2 full minutes.
 Scrape down the sides and bottom of the bowl as needed.
 Set aside.